 Our facilities include up-to-date transesophageal echocardiography equipment with high resolution 3-D in all cardiac operating rooms.
 We also have one of the world’s first on-site coagulation monitoring laboratories.

-Washington University School of Medicine is a large provider of cardiothoracic surgery in the Midwest with broad referral base across several adjoining states.
-In addition, there is an international referral base for complex thoracic and cardiac procedures including lung volume reduction surgery, lung transplantation, thoracic cancer surgery, and cardiac arrhythmia surgery.
+Washington University School of Medicine is a large provider of cardiothoracic surgery in the Midwest with a broad referral base across several adjoining states.
+There is also an international referral base for complex thoracic and cardiac procedures including lung volume reduction surgery, lung transplantation, thoracic cancer surgery, and cardiac arrhythmia surgery.
 The clinical environment is noted for its multidisciplinary approach to patient care that includes easy collaboration with faculty from critical care, surgery, cardiology, pulmonary, and radiology divisions and departments.